 Hours: Breakfast, Lunch (Tues.-Sat.) & Sun.
 Brunch

-I love shakshuka, but there is no shakshuka I love more than 1 Broad’s.
-Chef Kevin Getzewich makes the Middle Eastern classic a brunch must with its tangy tomatoes and custardy poached eggs.
-Somehow Getzewich has managed to take his fine dining background (Indaco and Macintosh) and bring the same level of execution to approachable favorites.
-For instance, 1 Broad’s grinder is topped with barbecue chips.
-Clams in potato veloute sauce share the menu with housemade noodles on Texas toast.
-The menu is all over the place but it’s comforting and filling and flavorful all in a gorgeous Italian Renaissance Revival building. —Kinsey Gidick (Dish, Summer 2019)
+One Broad chef Kevin Getzewich makes a mean shakshuka.
+The Middle Eastern classic is a brunch must with its tangy tomatoes and custardy poached eggs.
+Somehow Getzewich has managed to take his fine dining background (Indaco, Macintosh, Two Boroughs) and bring the same level of execution to approachable favorites.
+The menu is all over the place but it’s comforting and filling and flavorful all in a gorgeous Italian Renaissance Revival building.
+(Dish, Winter 2020)

 An unexpected mashup of Jewish deli, upscale bakery, and full bar, One Broad does justice to the grand dame of a building in which it resides.
 Whether popping in for a coffee and a breakfast sandwich or staying a while for a full meal, maybe go ahead and have one of those pastries after all.
 It's worth it.